neilprosser/mr-maestro/README.md

 The details of a specific deployment.

 `GET /1.x/applications`
-The list of all applications known about by Onix.
+The list of all applications known about by Lister.

 `GET /1.x/applications/:application`
 The details of a specific application.

 `PUT /1.x/applications/:application`
-Upsert an application to Onix, Shuppet and Tyranitar.
+Upsert an application to Lister, Pedantic and Tyrant.

 `POST /1.x/applications/:application/deploy`
 Begin the deployment of an application.
 JSON body must include the following: